2002–03 NFL playoffs: NFC: Tampa Bay Buccaneers 27, Philadelphia Eagles 10

-Early in the second quarter, Lee Johnson's 64-yard punt pinned the Bucs back on their own 2-yard line.
-This time the Eagles defense was able to take advantage of the field position, forcing a three-and-out that earned the offense a first down on Tampa Bay 38-yard line after Tom Tupa's 36-yard punt.
-Philadelphia then drove 26 yards to tie the game 10–10 on a 30-yard field goal from David Akers, but the Bucs responded with an 80-yard, 12-play drive.
+Early in the second quarter, Lee Johnson's 64-yard punt pinned the Buccaneers back on their own 2-yard line.
+This time the Eagles' defense was able to take advantage of the field position, forcing a three-and-out that earned the offense a first down on the Buccaneers' 38-yard line after Tom Tupa's 36-yard punt.
+The Eagles then drove 26 yards to tie the game 10–10 on a 30-yard field goal from David Akers, but the Buccaneers responded with an 80-yard, 12-play drive.
 Johnson completed a 31-yard pass to running back Michael Pittman and a 22-yard strike to Keyshawn Johnson before finishing the drive with a 9-yard touchdown pass to Keyshawn Johnson that gave the team a 17–10 lead.
-With time running out in the half, Donovan McNabb led the Eagles to the Tampa Bay 24-yard line, only to lose a fumble while being sacked by his high school teammate Simeon Rice, who stripped the ball away and recovered it himself.
+With time running out in the half, Donovan McNabb led the Eagles to the Buccaneers' 24-yard line, only to lose a fumble while being sacked by his high school teammate Simeon Rice, who stripped the ball away and recovered it himself.

-On the Eagles' first drive of the third quarter, McNabb lost another fumble due to a tackle from cornerback Ronde Barber, and Bucs defensive tackle Ellis Wyms recovered it.
-Later on, the Buccaneers took advantage of a 15-yard fair catch interference penalty against Philadelphia that gave them a first down on their own 48.
+On the Eagles' first drive of the third quarter, McNabb lost another fumble due to a tackle from cornerback Ronde Barber, and Buccaneers defensive tackle Ellis Wyms recovered it.
+Later on, the Buccaneers took advantage of a 15-yard fair catch interference penalty against the Eagles that gave them a first down on their own 48-yard line.
 They drove 41 yards, including a 19-yard catch by tight end Ken Dilger to set up a 27-yard Martín Gramática field goal.
-With 1:02 left in the third quarter, Tampa Bay had stretched out to a 20–10 lead.
+With 1:02 left in the third quarter, the Buccaneers had stretched out to a 20–10 lead.

-Late in the fourth quarter, McNabb drove the Eagles 73 yards to Tampa Bay 10 yard line.
-With 4:00 left in regulation, on 2nd & 7 at the 24, McNabb shook off sack attempts by Warren Sapp and Greg Spires, then scrambled to find Antonio Freeman for a 14-yard catch to the 10 yard line.
-One play later, on 1st & Goal with 3:27 left, McNabb's pass intended for Freeman was intercepted by Ronde Barber, who ran it back 92 yards for a touchdown.
+Late in the fourth quarter, McNabb drove the Eagles 73 yards to the Buccaneers' 10-yard line.
+With 4:00 left in regulation, on 2nd and 7 at the 24-yard line, McNabb shook off sack attempts by Warren Sapp and Greg Spires, then scrambled to find Antonio Freeman for a 14-yard catch to the 10-yard line.
+One play later, on 1st and goal with 3:27 left, McNabb's pass intended for Freeman was intercepted by Ronde Barber, who ran it back 92 yards for a touchdown.
 Barber faked a blitz, then dropped back into coverage and stepped in front of Freeman, who fell down on the play.
 Barber's touchdown sealed the victory, and is often regarded as the biggest play in Buccaneers franchise history.